Appearance

 C --> D[Ask for email address]

-D --> E[Run Generate_Personalized_Schedule action]
+D --> E[Run generate_personalized_schedule action]

 E --> F[Prompt Template executes + returns promptResponse]

-F --> G[Send schedule to user]Key Concepts
+F --> G[Output schedule to user]Key Concepts

 - Prompt Template action targets: Use